MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/dashboards-on-azure-managed-grafana.md

 1. On the AMG instance, provide **Grafana Editors** permissions to the users who need access to create dashboards.
 2. On the SCOM Managed Instance Database, assign `db_datareader` permission by downloading and running the script from here.
-3. Note down the SQL managed instance database endpoints and the Database name.
+3. Note the SQL managed instance database endpoints and the Database name.

 ### Configure Data source on AMG